Additional Program Requirements

 - Proposal must be approved by the student’s dissertation committee (can be resubmitted one time with revisions).

 The research and dissertation are completed under the direction of a major advisor and a Doctoral Advisory Committee.
-The major advisor and dissertation committee members are chosen by the Institute director in consultation with the student, Institute and physics education faculty at the Physics Department.
+The major advisor and dissertation committee members are chosen by the Institute director in consultation with the student, Institute faculty and Geography Department faculty.
 The research problem is formulated by the student and must be approved by the committee.
 Dissertation committees and topics are subject to the approval of the deans of the College of Arts and Sciences and The Graduate College.

 To be admitted to candidacy for the doctoral degree the student must have satisfactorily completed the above requirements, and a teaching experience in addition to the other candidacy requirements of doctoral programs in The Graduate College.